decredcommunity/guidelines/proposals.md

   - the main figure stakeholders will care about is the total USD spend limit, make sure this number is clearly visible
   - for convenience it helps to also present monthly USD spend limit
   - if expected (average) and maximum monthly/total spend may vary significantly, add both numbers as done [here](https://proposals.decred.org/proposals/32cba00)
+  - talk to each member, get their monthly USD estimates (expected and maximum)
   - a common practice is when "any unspent funds will remain in the Treasury", state this if it fits your proposal
   - you may include estimates of labor hours and hourly rates that produced the total USD budget.
 Some proposals show this to be more transparent and provide an extra sanity check, while some omit hours to not go into too much detail and/or protect individual contractor's privacy.
 In general this is not required and it is more practical to think and communicate the proposal in terms of USD, and mention hours only for context and sanity checks (e.g. to let people ask questions like "why do you need 100 hours to update this page?").
 What matters in the end is the work delivered and funds spent.
   - account for any raise you plan to award your team throughout the duration